-Before joining Walden Macht & Haran, Dan was senior counsel to a notable New York City law firm, prior to which he was a partner at another New York-based and nationally recognized firm.
+Before joining Walden Macht & Haran, Dan was senior counsel to a notable New York City law firm, prior to which he was a partner at another New York-based firm.
 From 1994-1995, he served as a law clerk to The Honorable J. Edward Lumbard in the U.S. Court of Appeals for the Second Circuit.

 Dan is a magna cum laude graduate of Michigan Law School.
 He received an M.A. in Philosophy from the University of Michigan and a B.Phil. in Philosophy, with Honors, from Oxford University, where he was an Overseas Research Fellow.
 Dan graduated magna cum laude with a B.A. in Philosophy from Princeton University.

 University of Michigan, M.A.
 (1991)